ipfs-shipyard/ipfs-primer/publishing-changes/lessons/create-webpage.md

 <img src="webpage4.png">

-This simple webpage only has 2 files.
-Now you will add the `simple-webpage` directory to your local IPFS node:
+This simple webpage only has 2 files, `index.html` and `cat.jpg`.
+Now you will add the `simple-webpage` directory to IPFS:

 ```sh
 $ cd ..
 $ ipfs add -r simple-webpage/
 ```

-You should see the following output:
+You should see output like the following:

 ```sh
 added Qmd286K6pohQcTKYqnS1YhWrCiS4gz7Xi34sdwMe9USZ7u simple-webpage/cat.jpg